 That’s when my writing career began, but I didn’t know it yet.
 Most people think that programming is just staring at code all day.
 And in a sense, it is.
 But, there are a lot of other tasks that go along with it, including a large bolus of technical writing.
 Think documentation, wikis, manuals, etc. At a baseline, most competent programmers are actually decent writers.
 They need a strong grasp of language in order to do their jobs.
 It takes a certain amount of editorial skill to translate blocks of machine code into meaningful user instruction.
 That’s why Technical Writing is its own career.
 The good ones are worth their weight in gold because they alleviate a lot of user confusion and training costs.

 This is why I can say that I have been writing professionally for longer than I have been a writer.
 A strange statement to digest, so I’ll give you a minute (cue Jeopardy theme).
 It took me a while to realize that programming was writing.
 Plus, coding gave me the tools to develop my own writing platforms.
 I have owned and operated numerous online ventures, from product review sites to mock news outlets.
 I didn’t realize it at the time, but I had crafted a bypass to the reputation grind.
 I had the next best thing: a killer web presence.

 When I decided to write fiction, I already had the basic tools.
 I still needed to learn act structure, hooks, provocation, etc. You know, the things that make fiction interesting as opposed to a sleeping aid.
-Looking back on it, the first draft actually read quite well as a medical journal about vampires.
+The first draft of Transient read pretty well as a scientific thesis on vampire biology.
 But, the story lacked pacing, structure, and a decent plot.
 It sucked, in other words, which kind of defeated the purpose.